TheToxicSideOfMe/restaurant-agent/Readme.md

 }
 ```

 `session_id` identifies the conversation.
-Use any unique string — a UUID for Swagger testing, or a phone number for WhatsApp integration.
+Use any unique string for Swagger testing.
+The Telegram bot uses each user's `chat_id` automatically.

 ---